 unless the Board resolves otherwise, that person shall without sufficient reason for more than three consecutive Board meetings have been absent without permission of the Board;

-that person is requested to resign by all the other members of the Board acting together (which may be Board members initiative or following request from the membership) for such consideration and this may be achieved by resolution at a General Assembly;
+an appointed Board Member is requested to resign by a majority of the other Board members;

+the General Assembly votes, by a two-thirds majority, to remove an elected Board member.
+Where the Board wishes to recommend termination of an elected Board member, a rationale for that recommendation will be made by the Board to the General Assembly.

 notification in writing is received by the Board from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.